ryansolid/component-register-extensions/README.md

 ## applyCSSPolyfill

 This method uses a mutation observer to transform elements and style tags to work with the updated scoped styles.
-You must call this on application startup for the polyfill to work.
+You must call this on application startup for the polyfill to work both directly and withShadyCSS.